hssharadga/Markov-Decision-for-Battery-Scheduling/README.md

 pkl_file.close()
 ```

-Note: Should you face an issue running the codes, please feel free to drop a LinkedIn message (https://www.linkedin.com/in/hussein-sharadga/).
+Should you face an issue running the codes, please feel free to drop a LinkedIn message (https://www.linkedin.com/in/hussein-sharadga/).